ganesh-rajput-07/ShadowVault/README.md

 This tool is built for **learning and educational purposes only**.
 Do not use ShadowVault for illegal or unethical data hiding.

 ---

-Let me know if you want to add live demo links or a simple UI preview section.